-Not all feeder insects are suitable as a staple food.
+Not all feeder insects are suitable as staple food.
 Generally, worms typed food (mealworms, waxworms, hornworms) or beetle larvae are rather fat and low in protein.
 It would be best if you used them as a threat or fatten it up when you wish to breed them.

 Depending on the size of mantis species, it is better to provide crickets, locusts/grasshoppers, dubia roaches and house flies (curly-winged flies).
-For some species, one type of feeder insects works better or is better accepted than for another species.
+For some species, one type of feeder insect works better or is better accepted than for another species.
 For example, wandering violin mantises do very well on curly-winged house flies, but still accepts a waxworm or cricket once in a while.

 When you provide nutritional feeder insects, you don’t need any supplemental food sources to keep your praying mantis healthy and alive.